-Approximately 10 days before competition, studio directors will receive an email including the preliminary performance schedule.
-When directors receive the schedule it is their responsibility to inform Turn It Up Dance Challenge VIA EMAIL of any necessary changes, fixes or TBA titles by the deadline given.
+Approximately 7 days before competition, studio directors will receive an email including their registered routines.
+When directors receive their schedule, it is their responsibility to inform Turn It Up Dance Challenge VIA EMAIL of any necessary registration errors by the deadline given.
 No changes will be taken over the phone.
-Performance times and routine numbers may vary SLIGHTLY and you will receive the final schedule via email by the end of the business day on the Monday before competition weekend.
+Performance times and routine numbers may vary SLIGHTLY once you receive the final schedule the week of the competition weekend.
 If your studio has not paid in full, your entries will not be included in the schedule.

 Classical ballet style and technique with the use of ballet slippers.